 WhatFont extension is helpful in getting the exact font details on a webpage without viewing and checking the code manually.
 You just need to hover over the text, and you will find the information about the font.

 This extension is not new for anyone who gets frustrated with the unwanted ads that appear on the website.
 For developers, it is really annoying to see the ads while doing some coding research.
 Installing this extension will not just save your time but also will display the content faster than before.

-We have mentioned just 10 extensions that might be useful for you but there are plenty of other extensions available for developers to boost productivity and to perform various tasks.
+We have mentioned just 10 extensions that might be useful for you, but there are plenty of other extensions available for developers to boost productivity and perform various tasks.
 Some other useful extensions are given below which you can explore.

 - OneTab (Extension to manage chrome tabs clutter)

 - Requestly (Extension to Intercept & Modify HTTP Requests)

 - Clear Cache (Development tool extension to clear cache automatically)

 - Session Buddy (Session manager extension)